kalbhor/MusicRepair/README.md

 ```
 $ musicrepair -h
-usage: musicrepair [-h] [-d REPAIR_DIRECTORY] [--revert REVERT_DIRECTORY]
+usage: musicrepair [-h] [-d REPAIR_DIRECTORY] [-r REVERT_DIRECTORY]
-                   [--norename]
+                   [-n]

 Fix .mp3 files in any directory (Adds song details,album art)

 optional arguments:
   -h, --help            Show this help message and exit

-  -d                    Specifies the directory where the music files are
+  -d, --dir             Specifies the directory where the music files are
                         located

-  --revert
+  -r, --revert
                         Specifies the directory where music files that need to
                         be reverted are located

-  --norename            Does not rename files to song title
+  -n, --norename        Does not rename files to song title
 ```
 ___
 ### How to use